klvoje/adePEM/README.md

 The first part of the output summarizes the number of bootstrap replications (the number of simulated data sets) used for assessing model adequacy and the confidence level.
 1000 replications and a confidence level of 0.95 are the default settings, but both can be defined by the user when running the `fit3adequacy.RW` function.

 The second part of the output contains information on the results of the adequacy tests.
 The first column names the adequacy tests.
-Please check out [Voje et al. 2018 (AmNat)](http://www.journals.uchicago.edu/doi/pdfplus/10.1086/696265) for detailed info on each adequacy test.
 The second column gives the test statistic computed on the real data.
 From the second column, we see that the autocorrelation is calculated to be negative and the slope test (which is the least-squares slope of how the (detrended) data changes with time) is positive.

 The third and fourth columns reports the smallest and largest test statistics calculated on the simulated data sets.
 As we can see, all the three test statistics computed on the real data (second column) are not close to the extreme values reported in columns three and four.